Mistletoe Brown-Tail Moth

-To burn the caterpillars is hazardous as the hairs can be released and fly about in the updrafts.
-This is only a good idea if first the caterpillars are doused in an inflammable fluid, so that the hairs burn first.
+Even burning the caterpillars is hazardous as the hairs can be released and fly about in the updrafts.
+This is only a good idea if first the caterpillars are doused in an inflammable fluid, to ensure that the hairs burn first.

 The hairs from dead caterpillar skins, discarded naturally by the caterpillars when they moult, can blow over wide areas.
 Trying to collect the hairs with a vacuum cleaner is unwise as vacuum cleaners must blow as well as suck, and the blowing exacerbates the problem.
-One laborious but safe method of removing such loose hairs is with say 30 cm. long strips of wide sticky tape, holding one end in each hand, and dabbing the tape onto surfaces with hairs on them.
+One laborious but safe method of removing such loose hairs is with say long strips of wide sticky tape, holding the ends in each hand, and dabbing the tape onto surfaces with hairs on them.

 If you have been affected by the hairs: anti-histamine pills might help.
 You could also try putting acid (like vinegar) and alkali (like washing soda) on the affected areas to see if they help, as they do with jellyfish stings.
 The hairs of the caterpillars carry random bacteria which are effectively injected under the skin by the sharp points of the hairs, so rubbing hand-sanitizer on the areas may help too.